Minibus driver training

 Alternatively, if an organisation wants 8 or more drivers to have the training, we can provide a course at a specific location.

-The courses we offer are for:
+The courses we offer are suitable if:

-During the course you learn:
+During our course you learn:

 - the difference between driving a minibus and driving a car